Case Study

 Results — Production Outcomes

-Directly observed metrics from the most recent production batch:
+Directly observed metrics from the production batch:

 10,580